-- Karina Vold’s lab at the University of Toronto
+- Roger Grosse’s Lab at the University of Toronto

-These groups join 14 others as active BERI collaborators.
-This is the largest new cohort of BERI collaborators yet, and we’re excited to get to work!
+These groups join 23 others as active BERI collaborators.
+This is the largest new cohort of BERI collaborators yet (by a large margin), and we’re excited to get to work!

-We consider these 8 new groups to be “trial” collaborations.
-They will initially be supported with BERI’s general funds (raised primarily through individual donations), as opposed to collaboration-specific grants like with our main collaborations.
+We consider these 14 new groups to be “trial” collaborations.
+They will initially be supported with BERI’s general funds (including the SFF grant mentioned above), as opposed to the collaboration-specific grants that support our main collaborations.
 If a trial collaboration is successful (i.e. they find it useful and we find it cost-effective), we will likely attempt to raise additional funds in support of specific collaborations.
 For more information about BERI’s trial collaborations, see this blog post.

 We greatly appreciate the time each applicant took to apply.
 It’s inspiring to see so many people passionate about the long-term survival and flourishing of humankind!